karoldziadkowiec/House-Price-Predictor-AI/README.md

 # House-Price-Predictor-AI [IN DEVELOPMENT PHASE]
 ## About project
-The project is a university project - Jupyter Notebook project presenting a house price predictor in Poland based on neural networks.
+The project is a university assignment - Jupyter Notebook project presenting a house price predictor in Poland based on neural networks.

 Dataset from Kaggle: https://www.kaggle.com/datasets/dawidcegielski/house-prices-in-poland